Cacti/documentation/Debugging.md

 This is commonly due to php.ini's memory settings of 8MB default.
 Change this to at least 64 MB.

-To check this, please run following sql from mysql cli (or phpmyadmin or the like)
+To check this, run the following sql from mysql cli (or phpmyadmin or the like)

     select count(*) from poller_output;